KristofferHebert/react-infinite-card-example/README.md

 yarn start
 ```

-To run a production version of App locally.
-The Build command compiles App and stores result in in build folder.
+The yarn build command compiles the App and stores result in in build folder.